 - Plastics;

 - Cans;

 - Glass; and

-- · Scrap Metals.
+- Scrap Metals.

 Non-recyclable wastes such as aerosols and batteries are placed in separate containers at the camp and are also taken back to Darwin at the end of the field season.
-An inventory system has not been implemented.

-Domestic refuse such as food scraps, organic debris and burnable rubbish (paper and cardboard) is transported to the domestic refuse pit which is located at a distance from the camp to minimise the number of feral animals attracted to either location.
+Domestic refuse such as food scraps, organic debris and burnable rubbish (paper and cardboard) is transported to the domestic refuse pit.
 Each time that domestic refuse is deposited in the pit it is burned.
 The pit has been fenced to prevent access by larger feral animals and sloped to allow egress of any trapped native animals.

-5.4.8.2.
+5.4.9.2.
 Exploration Waste